 Finally, look where the corresponding row and column intersect on the chart.
 The intersection will reveal the predicted gender, usually marked with ‘B’ for Boy or ‘G’ for Girl.

-By following these steps, you can use the gender calendar to make a prediction.
-Just remember, this is a traditional method and not scientifically proven.
+Follow these steps and you’ll be able to use the gender calendar to make a prediction.
+Just remember, it’s a traditional method, not scientifically proven.
+So take the result with a grain of salt.

 Start with an anecdote about a friend who was confused by their lunar age.
 They thought they were 30, but according to the lunar calendar, they were 32.
 It made a big difference in their predictions. kalendar cina jantina bayi